MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 To continue the hike, go to the north base of the rock and look for a narrow path around the rock.
 When the trail emerges from around the rock, set your compass to Mt.
 Roothaan.
 Along the east side of the rock, notice the upper top left of the face and the lighter colored rock.
 A few years ago a huge slab of the monolith broke off and crashed to the basin below.

-As you make your way towards Mt.
-Roothaan, the high meadows offer opportunities for wildflower and small cascades.
-Near Roothaan, the scramble up to the top is moderately easy.
-To get to the saddle, follow a well used trail down the south side.
+As you make your way towards Mount Roothaan, the high meadows offer opportunities for wildflower and small cascades.
+Near Mount Roothaan, the scramble up to the top is moderately easy.
+To get to the saddle, follow a well used trail down the west side.

 East route to Chimney Rock